stett/stett.github.io/_drafts/2026-04-17-gpu-jacobi-solver-for-rigid-body-point-constraints.md

 Note that $$J \neq \frac{\partial C}{\partial X}$$ in the strict sense: since $$X \in \mathbb{R}^{7N_b}$$ and $$V \in \mathbb{R}^{6N_b}$$ have different dimensions, no such equality is possible.
 Instead, we obtain $$J$$ by differentiating $$C$$ directly with respect to time and reading off the coefficients of $$V$$, which gives us a gradient in the tangent space of the constraint configuration.

-If we did want $$J$$ to be a Jacobiain of the constraint function in a stricter sense, we could add a constraint per body which enforces normalization of the quaternion state variables, and treat the quaternion's fourth value as another degree of freedom with it's own corresponding time derivative.
+If we did want $$J$$ to be a Jacobian of the constraint function in a stricter sense, we could add a constraint per body which enforces normalization of the quaternion state variables, and treat the quaternion's fourth value as another degree of freedom with its own corresponding time derivative.
 This would be a very interesting exercise and probably carries its own advantages, but the obvious major disadvantage is that it adds an extra unknown and an additional constraint _per body_, which could increase computation - not worth it for the improved aesthetic of the derivation.

 Since $$C(X) = 0$$ must hold for all time, $$\dot C = 0$$.
-Combined this with $$(1)$$, the velocity-level constraint is
+Combining this with $$(1)$$, the velocity-level constraint is

 $$
 J V = 0